 My grandmother gave me the name of a flower and my dad says I have been a witch in a past life.
-I love old architecture, the beauty of simplicity and the woods.
+I love old world architecture, summer nights, foggy autumn mornings and the woods.
 My life is about seeking adventures, collecting stories and making memories (and eating carrot cake).
 I grew up in a small town in Bavaria and still call it home.
 Homegrown flowers, the scent of freshly baked bread from the traditional bakery around the corner, long hikes, art and crackling candlelight bring joy into my life.
 Sounds cliché but my mothers old film camera was my first love affair (sorry, Tim!) and the beginning of my creative career.
 My academic background in design influences the way I see the world and I'm always aware of little details, movement and light.
 When I'm not creating treasured family heirlooms on weddings you will find me capturing editorials for brands, cultivating our vegetable garden or strolling through fleamarkets.
 I'm delighted to see my photographs published in the most influental magazines worldwide and was named as the Rising Star of wedding photography in the World by Rangefinder Magazine New York in 2018.

 I love to discover lonesome places on earth and experiencing something new every day.
 Fresh air, the seasons, waves, the mountains.. you name it.
 I was already living in Canada and hosted open air music festivals to bring people together to celebrate life while feeling the grass under their feet.
 In this stage of life I never thought I would ever hold a camera in my hands to tell stories about peoples lives.
 Now I can''t imagine working on something more meaningful than a wedding celebration.
 It's all about the people that are close to your hearts in your life, all the little gestures and feelings of excitement and the scent of love in the air.
 Digging deep into your story to understand your path, heartbeat and what makes you who you really are fuels my inspiration.